dimi1729/Protenix/README.md

 ## 📌 Constraint Feature

-Protenix now allows users to specify ***contacts***, enabling the model to leverage additional inter-chain information as constraint guidance!
+Protenix now allows users to specify ***contacts*** (support residue-level and atom-level contact) and ***pocket constraint***, enabling the model to leverage additional inter-chain information as constraint guidance!
 We benchmarked this feature on the PoseBusters dataset and a curated protein-antibody interface subset.
 Results show that Protenix can generate significantly more accurate structures when guided by constraints.
-You can try it out via the [`constraint_esm`](https://github.com/bytedance/Protenix/tree/constraint_esm) branch.
+You can try it via our [page](docs/infer_json_format.md#constraint) for details about the input format.

 ![Constraint Metrics](assets/constraint_metrics.png)

-> **Tips:** Our online service already supports constraint inputs — no local setup required!
+> **Tips:** Our online service currently supports ***contact*** constraint — no local setup required!
-However, for local command-line usage, be sure to check out the [`constraint_esm`](https://github.com/bytedance/Protenix/tree/constraint_esm) branch, as this feature is not yet included in the main branch.

 ## Training and Inference Cost